 Personally, I take some pride in trying to do a pretty decent job with the cable management inside my systems.
 I try to take advantage of the cable management features built into the case.
 In addition, I always route the cables so that they are hidden as much as possible.

 If I can’t hide them, I try to make them look tidy with cable ties.
 I also buy components with an eye towards cable management.
 I use fully modular power supplies to reduce cable clutter.
 Using an M.2 PCIe NVMe drive that mounts directly on the motherboard eliminates additional cable requirements.

 So why does this matter?
 Well, it can help improve ventilation inside the case and make it slightly more resistant to dust buildup.
 But really, it is just a point of pride to not have a rat’s nest of cables inside my case.

 Closing the case before you make sure everything works

 This is more of a superstition, at least with me.
 I can’t tell you how many times I have built a system, and put both sides back on the case.
 Then, I tried turning it on, with no success.
 Doing this angers the PC gods.
 It actually seems to increase the chance that the system doesn’t turn on the first time.

 If it doesn’t turn on, you are going to have to open up the case to start troubleshooting anyway.
 I have long since learned to not button up the case before I try turning it on.

 Building a PC from parts for the first time can be intimidating.
 It is actually not difficult after you have done it a few times.
 The key thing is to actually read the manuals for your PC components.
+This is especially important for the motherboard manual.
 It is very easy to make mistakes because you just don’t understand the proper or “best” way to install your components.